At Home Chlamydia & Gonorrhoea STI Test Kit

 Delivery available through DPD in a 1 hour slot and to any of their 2500+ pickup shops.

-**PLEASE NOTE, DUE TO THE CORONAVIRUS OUTBREAK, THE LAB IS UNDER INCREASED PRESSURES MEANING YOUR RESULTS MAY NOT BE REPORTED FOR 72-96 HOURS AFTER TOUR SAMPLE HAS REACHED THE LAB**
+**PLEASE NOTE, DUE TO THE CORONAVIRUS OUTBREAK, THE LAB IS UNDER INCREASED PRESSURES MEANING YOUR RESULTS MAY NOT BE REPORTED FOR 72 HOURS AFTER YOUR SAMPLE HAS REACHED THE LAB**

 No Hidden Costs